samfisherirl/scammer_payback/README.md

-# Allegations; Scammer Payback is fake.
+# Allegations; Scammer Payback big videos are fake.
 ### Key Reasons for Skepticism:

 1. Inflated Claims of Authority: